jareddonovan/creative-coding-showcase/README.md

 **quit** the showcase app.

 The showcase app also uses the CTRL and
-ALT keys to navigate left and right because these are commonly used in arcade cabinet hardware.
+ALT keys to navigate left and right when in the gallery view.
 However, if a sketch also uses these, it should not interfere.

 Also note that if the showcase app is being used on the [Creative Coding Cabinets], then other hardware and input limitations may apply (e.g. only